 Here's the under-crust.
 As you can see, the pizza comes on these bumpy pans.

-Aponte's is in downtown West Chester and very much has the feel of a small town family pizzeria.
+Aponte's is in downtown Mason and very much has the feel of a small town family pizzeria.
 The small stand-alone restaurant is decorated with a combination of local and New York sports items.
 Also, some of the specialty pizzas are named after Aponte's three daughters.
 Highlighting their community involvement, the menu mentions that Aponte's donates pizzas to local school and Kiwanas events.
 To us, it had the feel of a place you might go after a high school football game.
 We might not drive across town again to try it.
 But if you're in West Chester, Aponte's definitely is worth a try.

 P.S.
 Make sure you go to the 312 Reading Road location and NOT 753, which is their old place (The Apontes's sign is still up at the 753 location, but alas there is no pizzeria to be found).